gmodonnell/swmg/setup/setup.md

 > ```

 I don't X-11 forward for GUI applications because I don't know enough about it to run it securely.

+### BurpSuite Extensions
+You should have the following extensions installed on BurpSuite if you're going to be using it for any kind of serious work:

+* 403 Bypasser
+* Active Scan ++
+* Autorize
+* Freddy Deserialization Finder
+* GraphQL Raider
+* InQL - GraphQL Scanner
+* Java Deserialization Scanner
+* JWT Editor
+* Log4Shell Everywhere
+* Log4Shell Scanner
+* PDF Viewer
+* Retire.js
+* Site Map Extractor
+* ViewState Editor
+* .NET Beautifier

 ## \*THAT\* Forward